Houses of Interest: West Yorkshire

 What's there today?

-As I have already mentioned, the whole house is presented as a seventeenth century residence.
+As already mentioned, the whole house is presented as a seventeenth century residence.

 One room documents the whole history of the house and has some cannon balls and musket shot from Adwalton Moor on display.